Carrooi/Js-Slicky/docs/components.md

 ## Limitations

-`@Event` annotations are not always working nicely with custom templates, so you should probably avoid doing that and use event binding instead.
+`@HostEvent` annotations are not always working nicely with custom templates, so you should probably avoid doing that and use event binding instead.